tarantool/doc/doc/tooling/tcm/tcm_ui_overview.rst

     The cluster-wide access to stored data on the **Tuples** page is supported only for sharded clusters that use the `CRUD <https://github.com/tarantool/crud>`__ module.

-The **Tuples** page provides access to data stored in user spaces of the selected cluster.
+The **Tuples** page provides access to data stored in the user spaces of the selected cluster.

 .. image:: _images/tcm_ui_tuples.png